-Block trackers and browse anonymously with Avast Secure Browser for Android
+Block trackers and browse anonymously with Avast Secure Browser for iPhone and iPad

 Want to share your online search history with advertisers?
 How about your partner or roommates?
 We didn’t think so.
 For true online privacy, you’ll need more than private mode on Google Chrome.
 Here, we’ll explain how anonymous browsing works and show you how to do it.
 Plus, stay secure and private with a special secure browser.